IBM/z-ai-agents/agent-helm-charts/intellimagic-agent/README.md

 4. In the AI Assistant window, enter a query to confirm that the response aligns with your expectations.
 5. Click **Deploy** to activate the agent and make it available in the live environment.

-### Integrated deployment with IBM Z IntelliMagic Vision for z/OS
+### Integrated deployment with IBM Z IntelliMagic Vision

 Please note the following information:

 1. The URL the agent is running at.
 See section below how to retrieve this.
 2. The `AGENT_AUTH_TOKEN` token configured above.

-These values are used to configure IBM Z IntelliMagic Vision for z/OS for the agent.
+These values are used to configure IBM Z IntelliMagic Vision for the agent.
 For more information on the configuration steps, see [IBM Z IntelliMagic Vision for z/OS](https://www.ibm.com/docs/en/ibm-z-intellimagic).